Dabbawala: In popular culture

-The 2013 Bollywood film The Lunchbox is based on the dabbawala service.
+The 2007 marathi film Mumbaicha Dabewala and 2013 Bollywood film The Lunchbox are based on the dabbawala service.

 The Top Gear: India Special, a special episode of the British TV series Top Gear, had the presenters Jeremy Clarkson, Richard Hammond and James May attempting to outdo the dabbawalas in efficiency and accuracy, by delivering the lunches with their cars, rather than by train and bicycle.